 Olaf Kraus de Camargo, MD, PhD is an Associate Professor at the Department of Paediatrics at McMaster University, a research associate at CanChild, a member of the McMaster Autism Research Team (MacART), and works as developmental paediatrician at the McMaster Children’s Hospital.
 He has a strong interest in interprofessional education and knowledge transfer and is the director for Continuous Medical Education (CME) of the Department of Paediatrics at McMaster University.
 He is also the Education Resource Person for residents rotating through the division of Developmental Paediatrics.
 Since 2001, Olaf is involved with the implementation of the International Classification of Functioning, Disability and Health (ICF) in Neuro-Rehabilitation, Developmental Paediatrics and Early Intervention, having given numerous talks and workshops on the topic in Europe and Northamerica.
 Together with Judith Hollenweger he edited the German translation of the ICF-CY for the WHO (World Health Organization).
 He also co-authored with Liane Simon the first book about clinical applications of the ICF-CY in Germany.
 At McMaster University he is involved in introducing the ICF into education models, clinical practice and research.
 Olaf is a visiting professor at the Medical School Hamburg and Medical School Berlin in Germany, lecturing about the ICF and childhood disability.

-Thomas Maribo, Associate Professor, PT, PhD, head of MC programme for community based rehabilitation.
+Thomas Maribo, Associate Professor, PhD, MHs, PT, head of Centre for Rehabilitation Research, Aarhus University.
 He has been involved in different kinds of educational tasks and the ICF at bachelor and professional master levels, as well as in continuing education.
+Currently he is moderator on the ICF Update Platform.
+He has been a coordinator and researcher in several comprehensive projects, on rehabilitation in Denmark in different aspect of interprofessional and cross sectional rehabilitation.
 He is experienced in outcome measures in functioning of persons at varying ages and disabilities.
-He is collaborator in of the Functioning and Disability Reference Group in the WHO Family of International Classification Network.
+His interest focuses on needs assessment and goal setting in rehabilitation as well as interprofessional education and needs and outcomes evaluation in rehabilitation with a special focus on Patient reported Outcomes (PRO).
+He is collaborator of the Functioning and Disability Reference Group in the WHO Family of International Classification Network.
 He is advisor for the Central Denmark Region, the national boards in health and social affairs.
-Author and co-author of 20+ publications in national and international journals (17 articles last 5 years), 3 contributions in anthologies.
+Author and co-author of 40+ publications in national and international journals (32 articles last 5 years), 5 contributions in anthologies.

 Jaana Paltamaa, PhD (Health Sciences), a planning specialist at JAMK, the School of Health and Social Studies.
 She has over 20 years’ working experience in multidisciplinary health care team as an expert physiotherapist.
 She was responsible for co-ordination and implementation of the internal continuing neurological physiotherapy education in the Central Finland health care district and she participated several research projects (e.g. outcome assessment methods, quality management guidelines and statistics on rehabilitation services).
 Her PhD study focused on assessment of physical functioning in the ICF framework.
 She has also coordinated and worked on several national projects on functioning assessment, rehabilitation services and innovative solutions, e.g. Rehabilitation development project funded by the Social Insurance Institution of Finland (Kela), Driving simulator for accessibility and experience – a novel service concept for wellness funded by Tekes, Establishing the ICF classification in medical rehabilitation funded by Kela, and Evidence-based practice in social and health care, case study in Onerva Centre for Learning and Consulting funded by the Ministry of Education and Culture.
 She is an author of several books, articles and systematic reviews.
 She was a member of the Guideline for Physiotherapy in Parkinson’s disease Writing Group.
 She is a member of the reference group of the national TOIMIA network, whose aim is to improve the quality in the assessment and measurement of human functioning, and a collaborator of Functioning and Disability Reference Group (FDRG) in the WHO Family of International Classification Network (WHO-FIC).